the-chaos-collective/appletini/README.md

 ### Configuration

-You will need a `config.json` file present next to the binary.
-You may copy [the example file](config.example.json).
+A `config.json` file will be generated next to the binary.
+You may use it to configure appletini.

-Create a env Variable on your system holding your personal access token (I used a classic one with repo, user and projects permission).
+Create an env variable on your system holding your personal access token (I used a classic one with repo, user and projects permission).
-You may use any name for it, just make sure to save the name of this env var, as you will need it later in the config.
+You may use any name for it, just make sure to use the same name in the config file.

-- token: has the NAME of the env variable that holds your github personal access token
+- token: NAME of the env variable that holds your github personal access token
-- trackers: hold your trackers (different filters to find PRs you're interested in)
+- trackers: your trackers (different filters to find PRs you're interested in)
+  - personal: true if you'd like to see the "My Pull Requests" sub-menu, false otherwise
   - byLabel:
     - title: string that will appear on the systray to hold all the PRs related to that label
     - label: label you want to filter by